 The Port Colborne Fire department has many support systems to take care of any emergencies.
 These include 2 fire engines, 1 rescue, 1 tanker,1 ladder truck, squad, fire prevention torrent, and a pick-up truck.
 As a composite department that includes volunteer firefighters and full-time firefighters, the fire department is adequately staffed.

 Port Colborne City Initiatives

 The Operations division of the city maintains the infrastructure, sewer, water, roads, floodgates, and parks.
-They ensure that the traffic flow is smooth, safe and clear of snow in winter for public safety.
+They ensure that the traffic flow is smooth, safe, and clear of snow in winter for public safety.
 Winter maintenance includes clearing snow on a priority basis.
 This includes primary roads (arterial roads) then the school zones, laneways, secondary roads, municipal parking lots.
 The city takes care of 279 km of roadways.
-They repair by dividing the roads to 8 slots for plowing using a snow clearing vehicle.
+They repair by dividing the roads into 8 slots for plowing using a snow-clearing vehicle.

 City Official Developmental Plan (2012-2031)

 In 2013, the Ontario Municipal Board approved the official development plan proposed by the City of Port Colborne.
 The city and the stakeholders will review this plan every 5 years.
 They will analyze, improvise and make amendments for better future traffic movement.
 There will be new transportation policies, public transit improvement, public utilities, and roadway enhancement for better traffic movement.

 List of Car Insurance Companies & Brokers in Port Colborne

 For the survey, we assumed that the auto insurance premiums are for a 35-year-old man.
 He owns his car Honda Civic model 2012.
 The credit rating is good and he has basic liability coverage.
 The annual mileage ranges from 5,000 to 8,000 with no traffic tickets in the last 5 years.